Rank the five terrestrial worlds in order of size from smallest to largest:

 the time its magnetic field takes to spin once.

-Student Response the time it takes to return to the same location in the sky, relative to the Sun.100%Student Response
+the time it takes to return to the same location in the sky, relative to the Sun.

 the time it takes it to rotate and have the same face toward us again.